seanhogge/faraday-hot_mock/README.md

 $ bundle
 ```

+## Usage

-Then, use this adapter in your middleware pipeline, making sure that it's last:
+Add this adapter to your middleware pipeline, making sure that it's last:

 ```ruby
 @conn = Faraday.new(url: "https://dog.ceo/api/") do |faraday|